Provost José Luis Cruz

-José L. Cruz became provost and vice president for academic affairs of California State University, Fullerton in December 2012.
+José Luis Cruz became provost and vice president for Academic Affairs at California State University, Fullerton in December 2012.

-higher education policy and practice of The Education Trust in Washington, D.C.
-He is a former vice president for student affairs of the University of Puerto Rico System and served as chair of the Electrical and Computer Engineering Department and dean of academic affairs at the University of Puerto Rico-Mayagüez.
+Prior to his position at Cal State Fullerton, Dr. Cruz served as vice president of Higher Education Policy and Practice at The Education Trust in Washington, D.C.
+He is a former vice president for Student Affairs of the University of Puerto Rico system and served as chair of the Electrical and Computer Engineering Department and dean of Academic Affairs at the University of Puerto Rico-Mayagüez.

-Cruz has led several research, educational, outreach and advocacy projects.
-His work has been funded by the National Science Foundation, the United States Education Department, Bill & Melinda Gates Foundation, Kresge Foundation, Lumina Foundation, and various corporations.
-He has published in international scientific journals and for technical conferences.
+Dr. Cruz is fluent in English and Spanish and has published extensively in international scientific journals and for technical conferences.
+His work has been funded by the National Science Foundation, the United States Education Department, the Bill & Melinda Gates Foundation, the Kresge Foundation, the Lumina Foundation, and various corporations, among others.

-Cruz is a frequent keynote speaker and writer on higher education issues and has testified before the U.S. Congress.
-His work has been covered by regional, state, and national print, online, and broadcast media outlets, including The Washington Post, The New York Times, Boston Globe, Huffington Post, The Chronicle of Higher Education, Inside Higher Ed, CNN, and Univision.
+Dr. Cruz serves on The Education Trust’s Board of Directors.
+He is a frequent keynote speaker and writer on higher educational issues and has testified before the U.S. Congress.
+His work has been covered by regional, state, and national print, online, and broadcast media outlets.